KvngBleach/Security-/markdown.md

 * Security Policies: Security policies that clearly outline the disciplinary consequences of violating cybersecurity best practices can discourage employees from showing a lax attitude towards cybersecurity.

-### Corrective Controls are able to take an action from one state to another.
+## Corrective Controls are able to take an action from one state to another.
 This is where fail open and fail closed controls are addressed.

+* Antivirus Software: After an infection occurs, antivirus programs can scan the device, quarantine infected files, and restore the system to a secure state.

+* Restoration from Backups: If data is lost due to a cyberattack or system failure, restoring from backups helps recover the information and minimize downtime.

+* Password Resets: After a security breach occurs, you should reset all passwords to prevent unauthorized access.
+This process helps secure accounts and ensures that only authorized users regain access.

+* Security Training: Providing additional employee training after a security incident helps raise awareness of potential threats and proper security practices.
+This training reinforces the importance of following security protocols and helps prevent future incidents.

 ### Recovery Controls get something back from a loss, such as the recovery of a hard drive.